mreinstein/game-input/README.md

 # game-input

-Provides an efficient, pollable interface for checking the state of keyboard keys and mouse buttons.
+Provides an efficient, pollable interface for checking the state of keyboard keys, mouse buttons, and gamepad buttons.

 ## usage